dspreen/cv/markdown/Publications.md

 **Article and Chapter Manuscripts in Preparation**

-`2019` “Making European Solidarities: Spaces of Maoist Internationalism in the Global Seventies”
+`2020` “Radical Protest or Shadow Diplomacy?
+West German Maoists and the Zimbabwe African National Union” (submitted: for edited volume *Social Movements after 1968*)

-`2019` “Radical Protest or Shadow Diplomacy?
-West German Maoists and the Zimbabwe African National Union”
+`2019` “Making European Solidarities: Spaces of Maoist Internationalism in the Global Seventies” (in preparation: for special issue of *Review of European History*)